-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred (Inflows) of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred (Inflows) of Resources Related to Pensions net pension liability was determined by an actuarial valuation as of January 1, 2022.

-At December 31, 2020, the Department reported a liability of \$7,661,454 for its proportionate share of the System's net pension liability.
-The net pension liability was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2020.
 The Department's proportion of the net pension liability was based on an actuarially determined projection of the Department's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers.
-At December 31, 2020, the Department's proportion was 0.500391%.
+At December 31, 2021, the Department's proportion was 0.462972%.